Practice Feedback

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have his or her permission to do so.
 A note signed by the person concerned will be needed, unless they are incapable (because of illness) of providing this.

-If you feel that you cannot raise your complaint with us you should contact the Complaints Manager at the following address:
+If you feel that you cannot raise your complaint with us you should contact the Complaints Team at NHS Sussex using the details below:

 If you are dissatisfied with the outcome you can contact: